vicliv/CompactionAnalysis/README.md

 The run.sh file might not work on a Windows OS, I recommand getting a Unix virtual machine to run it as Ubuntu.

 Other test runs are in the directory `/runs` that were not used directly in the final report but were used to find the best parameters.

+## Plotting
+You can plot some results from the test with the python files in `/analysis/src`, I recommand reading the comments in them to figure out what they do.
+The plots are using the results in `/analysis/src/dbbenchResults` and are outputed in `/analysis/src/plots`